MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2010/20100608-teched-day-1-musings.md

-The bummer was when we lost Internet connectivity for a while at the convention center.
+The tough part was when we lost Internet connectivity for a while at the convention center.
 Thankfully it was restored before the end of the day and we could return to a sense of digital comfort and connectivity.